 For example, if the CODE function returns 9, which is the Horizontal Tab character, you use the following formula to remove it:

 Trim Spaces for Excel - remove extra spaces in a click

 Does the idea of learning a handful of different formulas to deal with a trivial task sound ridiculous?
 Then you may like this one-click technique to get rid of spaces in Excel.
-Let me introduce you to Text Toolkit included in our Ultimate Suite.
-Among other things such as changing case, splitting text and clearing formatting, it offers the Trim Spaces option.
+Let me introduce you to Trim Spaces tool included in our Ultimate Suite.

 With Ultimate Suite installed in your Excel, removing spaces in Excel is as simple as this:

 Select the cell(s) where you want to delete spaces.

 Click the Trim Spaces button on the ribbon.